- Entertainment and Media»

 Cast - Jodie Foster, Kate Winslet, Christoph Waltz, John C. Reilly

-With magnificent star cast & equally brilliant performances, Carnage is a thoroughly-enjoyable-must-watch-comedy.
+With magnificent star cast and equally brilliant performances, Carnage is a thoroughly-enjoyable-must-watch-comedy.

 Watch the trailer